The word ‘divorce’ comes with a feeling of dejection and hopelessness.

 When you know that you gave all of yourself in the relationship, it will be hard to distinguish yourself from it.
 You might have started to forget your individuality in the run of living with your ex as a single unit.

-To become a better person, you need to examine your weak points.
+As a way for how to survive a divorce and to become a better person, you need to examine your weak points.
 See where you need to nurture and pamper yourself all over again and do so.
 Pause all the things that make you feel like you will be losing your independence.
 Do all the evaluations necessary to build yourself up again.

 6. Focus on the bright side